syahidizzulhaq/syahidizzulhaq.github.io/_pages/teaching.md

 author_profile: false
 ---

-This page is actually my academic reflection since undergraduate.
-For me, personally, studying economics abroad could be very difficult primarily because of the huge gap between frontier teaching standard and the economic foundation I studied in Indonesia during my undergraduate.
-For instance, I found it very hard to catch up with
-**mathematical techniques** used in the current standard of economics.
+This page serves as a collection of my academic reflections since my undergraduate years.
+Studying economics abroad has been both rewarding and challenging, largely because of the huge gap between the frontier standards of economic training and the foundation I received during my undergraduate studies in Indonesia.
+For instance, I initially struggled to keep pace with the **mathematical techniques** that are now standard in modern economics.

-Therefore, I want to share some concepts I think will be extremely useful for us.
+Through this page, I would like to share some of the ideas, tools, and concepts that I have found especially useful in my own learning journey.
+I hope they may also be helpful to other students navigating a similar path.

 **Notes:** I am sharing these materials not because I am smart.
-In fact, this is a way of me studying! 🤓
+In fact, this is my way of studying! 🤓

 > 🛠️ This page is underconstruction.